 Broadly speaking, the goal is to emulate the natural uterine environment where conception is most favorable.
 Establishing a collaborative partnership with your reproductive endocrinologist and the fertility clinic is pivotal in navigating these decisions.

-This depends on a woman's body, the predictability of her cycles, and her ability to monitor her cycle.
-A natural cycle typically does not use any kind of estrogen replacements and may or may not use progesterone.
+This approach hinges on a woman's physiological dynamics, the predictability of her menstrual cycles, and her capacity to monitor these cycles.
+A natural cycle typically excludes the use of estrogen replacements and may or may not incorporate progesterone.

 Medicated (Hormone Replacement) Cycle

-To learn more about embryo adoption and if it is the right option to grow your family, visit Snowflakes.org.
+For more in-depth information about embryo adoption and its suitability for expanding your family, visit Snowflakes.org.

 By Dawn Canny